 Long-term-care insurance has become increasingly popular as more and more individuals wish to plan for their extended lives.
-Another type of insurance which is growing in popularity seems to be Hybrid policies as they are also being used as an estate-planning-tool.
+Another type of insurance that is growing in popularity seems to be Hybrid policies as they are also being used as an estate-planning-tool.
 In fact, recent studies found that Americans today are most interested in hybrid policies.

 The reason for this shift is likely due to the shift in insurers target market.
 When LTC insurance was first introduced in the 90’s, the target market for insurers was the middle class American families.
 The goal was that these policies would hopefully save the average American from exhausting their life savings on care.
 The concept is undoubtedly a great option for some but the issue lies in what happens if you end up not needing coverage or only needing a small amount?
 Many insurers currently lack of premium returns in policies and perhaps this has led to the decline of interest in these types of policies.